Languages

 After completing this course, learners will be able to do the following:

-• Summarize common interventions to address AMR
+• Define common interventions to address AMR

 Credits